-Commercial Operator Certification to Engage in Use of Pesticides
+Commercial Junior Operator Certification to Engage in Use of Pesticides

-Any person not employed by a commercial business (examples include: golf course, property management, and government employees), but applying any restricted-use pesticide must also have an operator's certification and instructions from a certified supervisor.
+Any person not employed by a commercial business (examples include: golf course, property management, and government employees), but applying any restricted-use pesticide must also have a junior operator's certification and instructions from a certified supervisor.

-Each examination requires a fee of $200.00.
+Each examination requires a fee of $200.00, payable to DEEP.
+A copy of the applicant's photo ID must be submitted with the application.
 Following a failing examination grade, an applicant must wait a minimum of 30 days before re-examination.
-A re-examination appointment requires another $200.00 fee.
+A re-examination appointment requires another application and $200.00 fee.
 No fee is charged to federal, state or municipal employees who apply pesticides as part of his or her duties as a governmental employee; however, any certificate for which a fee is not charged is automatically void if the holder is no longer a government employee.
 If a governmental employee wishes to convert the governmental certification to a commercial certification, he or she would need to send in another application with the $200.00 exam fee and indicate on the top of the application "please convert 'G' to 'O'".
 It would not be necessary to retest, only pay the examination fee.

 To pay in cash, the required fee along with completed applications/documents must be delivered to the Central Permit Processing Unit (CPPU) at DEEP (79 Elm Street in Hartford, CT).
 The exact fee amount must be provided; the department cannot provide change.